DoYourDuty/Angular/README.md

     * Large Aps - 25% to 40% Size improvement
 * Faster Testing - Test recompile manually
 * Improved Build Time -
+    * Angular 8 JIT (Just in Time) for ng build or ng serve and AoT (Ahead of Time) for ng build --prod (It may occurred lot error while build for production)
+    * Angular 9 AoT (Ahead of Time) for both ng build or ng serve and ng build --prod
+* Improve Build Error - Stronger Type Safety while build Error will be more detailed with line and file location.
+* Better Debugging - More Tools available to debug application.
+* Improved Styling & Binding
+* Faster Localization - Globalization multiple language support core features of Angular and angular 9 has made some changes. its making 10 times faster.

+**Ng Update**
+* ng update - will give more detailed information while update.
+For each migration you will know more about migration.

+**YouTube Player and Google Maps**
+**Improved Language Service Extension**
+**Typescript 3.7 Support**